tineman/hello_world/README.md

 # hello_world
 Oh hi there.
 I'm on tutorial mode.
 Seriously.
-Read ll of this.
+Read all of this.
 If you dont, lawyers will come for you in a helicopter, drop down, tranquilize you, rip your limbs apart, and tape them back on with tape.

 Clear tape.
 Not duct tape.